mk12/sicp/notes/lecture.md

        b))
 ```

 We are separating the things we are adding up from the method of doing the addition.
-Now, we can change the sum procedure so that it generates an iterative process, and all the specific procedures using sum will benefit.
+Now, we can change the `sum` procedure so that it generates an iterative process, and all the specific procedures using `sum` will benefit.

 ## Part 2

 ### Higher-order procedures

-- We use abstraction for the purpose of making programs easier to read and write.
+- We use abstraction to make programs easier to read and write.
-- Abstraction helps us to clarify what's going on.
+- Higher-order procedures increase our abstraction capabilities: they can take other procedures as arguments and return new procedures.
-- Our square root algorithm was a specific instance of the more general fixed-point search.
+- Our square root algorithm was a specific instance of the more general fixed-point search algorithm.
+Expressing this directly requires higher-order procedures.
-- The damping part is also a general signal processing strategy, and we can also treat is as a separate thing using a higher-order procedure.
+- _Damping_ is a general signal processing strategy.
+Using a higher-order procedure, we can write programs that use damping as a building block.
-- Higher-order procedures can take procedures as arguments and they can return new procedures.

 ## Part 3

 ### Newton's method

-- Newton's method: general method to find the zeros (an $x$ such that $f(x) = 0$).
+- _Newton's method_ is a general technique for finding zeros of a function.
-- We can use the fixed-point procedure to define a procedure for computing zeros using Newton's method.
+- We can implement Newton's method in terms of the fixed-point procedure.

 > Wishful thinking, essential to good engineering, and certainly essential to good computer science. [@2a.p11]

-- We can use names of procedures that we haven't defined yet while writing a program (top-down design).
+- _Top-down design_ allows us to use names of procedures that we haven't defined yet while writing a program.

 ### The rights and privileges of first-class citizens